 All you need is Greek yogurt, flour, Vegemite and cheese!

-Make your dough with the yogurt and flour.
+Make your 2 ingredient scrolls dough with yogurt and flour.
 Once kneaded, roll out on a clean bench surface sprinkled with extra flour.

 Take care to spread Vegemite across the top of your rolled dough.
 This can be tricky as it tends to stick to the dough.